dandelion root

 Storage Tips

 Store dried dandelion root in an airtight container in a cool, dark, and dry place.
-This will help maintain its potency and prevent moisture absorption, which can lead to spoilage.
-Properly stored, dried dandelion root can last for up to a year or even longer.
-If you have fresh dandelion root, it can be stored in the refrigerator for a few days wrapped in a damp paper towel inside a plastic bag.
+This will help to maintain its potency and prevent moisture absorption, which can lead to spoilage.
+Properly stored, dried dandelion root can last for up to a year.
+Avoid storing it in areas with high humidity or direct sunlight.

 Background Squiggy